scipopt/scip/tests/README.md

 The easiest way to compile and run the tests is:

 ```
-make OPT=<opt|dbg> ZIMPL=<true|false> IPOPT=true all
+make OPT=<opt|dbg> ZIMPL=<true|false> IPOPT=true
 ```

 This command will check for [Criterion](http://criterion.readthedocs.io/en/master/), download and install it if not found, and compile and run all tests in `src/`.
-PROTIP: pass the same flags that were used to compile SCIP to `make all`.
+PROTIP: pass the same flags that were used to compile SCIP to `make`.
 Also, `IPOPT=true` is required for all tests to pass.

 ## Run